 There’s been a lot of talk about the use of the prescription diabetes medication, semaglutide, for weight loss.
-Sold under brand names like Ozempic®, Wegovy®, and Rybelsus®, semaglutide is an FDA-approved GLP-1 medication that helps the body manage blood glucose levels.
+Semaglutide is an FDA-approved GLP-1 medication that helps the body manage blood glucose levels.
 But what is a GLP-1 medication, how does semaglutide work to control both blood sugar and appetite, and just how effective (and safe) is it for weight loss?
 Read on to find out what you need to know.

 For individuals who are struggling with their weight or with appetite control, semaglutide injections may be an appropriate and effective treatment.

 Semaglutide is normally administered weekly by subcutaneous injection on the upper arm, abdomen, or thigh.
 An extremely fine, minimally invasive needle is used, which most patients report as being barely noticeable.
 Because semaglutide loses much of its effectiveness after 7 days, most treatment plans call for weekly dosing.

 Semaglutide has undergone extensive testing over a period of years, and there have been no serious safety concerns to date.
 This medication is considered very safe in most circumstances, and the benefits derived from it appear to clearly outweigh any potential risks.
 Most patients experience few side effects, but they can and do occur.
 These can include…